 B.A. in Sociology

-Explore the social forces underpinning deviance, crime, and delinquency.
-Includes courses in juvenile delinquency, criminology, and violence and the family.
+Explore the production and maintenance of social control and the social forces which facilitate deviance.
+Includes courses in the sociology of law, social policy, juvenile delinquency, sociology of education and violence and the family.

 Inequality and Institutions